Eigenvalue Distributions of Reduced Density Matrices: Examples

 Only the first summand contributes to the positive Weyl chamber, and its restriction is given precisely by the formula displayed above (cf.\ \autoref{subtle remark}). \end{proof} \begin{proof}[Proof using the single-summand algorithm (\autoref{projective space algorithm})] Note that the non-Abelian wall jump formula (\autoref{minimal wall jump non-abelian}) is not directly applicable, since $n-r \not\geq R$.
 Indeed, as we have seen above, the non-Abelian measure does not have a Lebesgue density, since it is concentrated on the diagonal.

 Therefore, we will follow \autoref{projective space algorithm}, which uses the Abelian wall jump formula, and afterwards takes partial derivatives in direction of the negative roots according to \autoref{main theorem}: The decomposition of $\mathfrak t^*$ into regular chambers is indicated in \autoref{two qubits figure}.
-We start in the unbounded chamber, where the density is equal to the zero polynomial and cross the horizontal singular wall at the top.
+We start in the unbounded chamber, where the density is equal to the zero polynomial and cross the horizontal critical wall at the top.
 Evaluating the Abelian jump formula (\autoref{minimal wall jump abelian}; say, with $\omega_0 = (1,1)$ and $\xi = (0,-1)$), we find that the density polynomial on the upper regular chamber is equal to $\frac 1 8 (1 - \lambda^{(2)})$.

-Next, we cross the diagonal singular wall separating the upper and the right-hand side regular chamber.
+Next, we cross the diagonal critical wall separating the upper and the right-hand side regular chamber.
 Using the Abelian jump formula once again, we see that the density polynomial changes by $\frac 1 8 (\lambda^{(2)} - \lambda^{(1)})$.

 Therefore, the Abelian Duister\-maat--Heck\-man measure has the following piecewise polynomial density on the positive Weyl chamber:

 Taking partial derivatives in the direction of the negative roots, $(-2,0)$ and $(0,-2)$, we arrive at the measure asserted above. \end{proof}